dan-carroll/python-bottle-bootstrap/README.md

 # python-bottle-bootstrap

 Just playing around with Python and creating a web app with Bootstrap.
-The Bottle framework is a good way to get down and dirty with Python web app builiding without doing all of the work yhourself.
+The Bottle framework is a good way to get down and dirty with Python web app builiding without doing all of the work yourself.